Mobile Care Services Discovery (mCSD)

 A developing country has decided to implement a Master Facility List (MFL) based on recommendations from the WHO in the MFL Resource Package.
 This resource includes a minimum data set to uniquely identify, locate, and contact a specific facility.
 Since this will be a single source of information for the country, there may be differing hierarchies that need to be supported for the facilities.
 For example, one hierarchy would be the administrative hierarchy for the country (region, district, county).
 Another would be the supply chain hierarchy where hubs may be located separately from administrative regions.
 Yet another could be a reporting hierarchy used to send data to international organizations.

-A Master Facility List (MFL) will run a Care Services Update Supplier and Care Services Selective Supplier for an entire country.
-A Human Resources Information System (HRIS) will run a Care Services Update Consumer to retrieve the list of facilities.
-A Logistics Management Information System (LMIS) will run a Care Services Update Consumer to retrieve the list of facilities.
+A Master Facility List (MFL) will run a Directory for an entire country.
+A Human Resources Information System (HRIS) will run a Update Client to retrieve the list of facilities.
+A Logistics Management Information System (LMIS) will run a Update Client to retrieve the list of facilities.

 The interactions between the various actors in this use case are shown in Figure 1:46.4.2.4.1-1.